getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 ## Updating a package

 To update the package to a newer version, use the `yupdate` tool.
-This tool is located at `/usr/share/ypkg/yupdate.py` and while you can use it directly, we generally recommend setting an alias via your `.bashrc`, `.zshrc`, etc.
+This is located at `/usr/share/ypkg/yupdate.py`.
+We recommend setting an alias via your `.bashrc`, `.zshrc`, etc.

 ```bash
 alias updatePackage='/usr/share/ypkg/yupdate.py'